Samanta-Ferrero99/Task-Based-Calendar/TESTING.md

 <h1>Acceptance Tests for CSC-WebApps-F21/WEBAPPS-10</h1>

-- Loading Website
-- Home Page
-- About Us/Contact Us
-- Log In/Log Out
-- Dashboard Page
-- Add a Work Task to Schedule, Check Calendar
-- Add Conflicting Tasks (Should be fine)

 <h2>Loading Testing Environment</h2>

 Type in the URL "https://chronicle.quest", which will take you straight to the landing page of the website.
+If the server is down for whatever reason, a backup method can be run locally through cloning the repository.
+Instructions for this can be found [here](https://github.ncsu.edu/CSC-WebApps-F21/WEBAPPS-10/blob/main/SETUP.md).

 <h2>Test 1: Contact Us Page</h2>

-Preconditions: User has just loaded in the server.
-The landing page is the page displayed.
+<h4>Preconditions: User has just loaded in the server.
+The landing page is the page displayed.</h4>

 | Step | Expected Results |
 | ----------- | ----------- |